c9/docs.c9.io/src/ide-components/console.md

 ### Available Commands

-You can use most Unix commands, such as `ls` and `mkdir`, in the console space.
+You can use many common Unix commands, such as `ls` and `mkdir`, in the console space.
 To preview the full list of basic commands in the console, you can type `help` and press Enter.
 For every command, a description is provided:

 ![Screenshot of the available commands](./images/availableCommands.png)